artiomn/awesome-neuromorphic/README.md

 ## Datasets and Dataset Tools

+- [AEStream](https://github.com/aestream/aestream) - sends event-based data from A to B. AEStream is both a command-line tool an a C++/Python library with built-in GPU-acceleration for use with PyTorch, and Jax.
+It supports reading and writing from files, event cameras, network protocols, and visualization tools.
 - [Tonic](https://github.com/BrainCog-X/tonic_braincog) - Tonic is a tool created by SynSense, to facilitate the download, manipulation and loading of event-based/spike-based data.
 It's like PyTorch Vision but for neuromorphic data.
 Tonic provides publicly available event-based vision and audio datasets and event transformations.
 The package is fully compatible with PyTorch Vision/Audio, giving you the flexibility you need.